QuebecNova/Canvas-Projects-3D-2D/README.md

 In this repo I am studying or playing with some physics, linear algebra, webgl, minecraft engine and 3D engines in general

-I am trying to use as less libraries as possible, and even mathjs I don't need that much (it's just for precision)

 ## 3D Engine

 Runs only on webgl